X

-Simvastatin is a prescription medication.
-Never stop on your own initiative — the cardiovascular protection is vital in the long term.
+Simvastatin is prescription-only.
+Never stop it on your own – the heart protection is vital in the long term.

-Simvastatin is one of the most widely prescribed medications worldwide and has been a cornerstone of cardiovascular prevention for decades.
-It belongs to the class of statins — cholesterol-lowering agents that not only reduce LDL levels but also directly protect the vessel wall through so-called pleiotropic effects.
-Simvastatin has several pharmacological features that distinguish it from newer statins: a short half-life (evening intake is essential), pronounced CYP3A4 dependence (many interactions), and a clinically critical dose restriction when used alongside amlodipine.
+Simvastatin is one of the most prescribed medications worldwide and has been a fixed component of cardiovascular prevention for decades.
+It belongs to the class of statins – cholesterol reducers that not only lower the LDL level but, through so-called pleiotropic effects, also directly protect the vessel wall.
+Simvastatin, however, has some pharmacological peculiarities that distinguish it from newer statins: a short half-life (an evening intake is compulsory), a pronounced CYP3A4 dependence (many interactions), and a clinically critical dose limit on amlodipine.

 | Property | Details |